basharkablan/nodejs-chat-room/README.md

-# Presentation Chat
+# Web Chat

-This application is created for a class presentation.
+This application contains web chat server.

-It is implemented using nodeJS for the server, and HTML with JQuery and Bootstrp for the client side.
+It is implemented using nodeJS for the server, and HTML with JQuery and Bootstrap for the client side.

-# Run
+## Run

 the command for running the server:

-npm run start
+`npm run start`